matrix-org/matrix-spec-proposals/proposals/1543-qr_code_key_verification.md

    it via cross-signing, and to trust other devices via cross-signing.
 2. Dynabook retrieves Alice's public cross-signing key from the server, and displays a QR code that encodes:
-   - Alice's user ID,
    - Dynabook's device key,
-   - what it thinks Alice's master key is, as the `other_user_key` parameter, and
+   - what it thinks Alice's master key is, and
    - a random shared secret.

    Note that in this case, the QR code does not include Alice's master key in a